keerthana11-2002/plannr/README.md

  # Plannr

 This Plannr is a full-stack web application designed to offer users seamless scheduling and appointment booking functionality.
-Built with Next.js,React and integrated with powerful tools like Prisma, Neon, Clerk, and Tailwind CSS,Shadcn UI this application is optimized for speed, scalability, and an intuitive user experience.
+Built with React and integrated with powerful tools like Prisma, Neon, Clerk, and Tailwind CSS,Shadcn UI this application is optimized for speed, scalability, and an intuitive user experience.

 # Features